anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/CloudFront.md

 - Valid time:
 	- Shared content (movie, music): short (minutes).
 	- Private content (private to the user): long (years).
+- Singed URL:
-- Singed URL: access to individual files (per file per URL).
+	- Access to individual files (per file per URL).
+	- You want to restrict access individual files.
+	- Your users are using a client that doesn't support cookies.
+- Singed cookies:
+	- Access to multiple files.
-- Singed cookies: access to multiple files.
+	- You want to provide access to multiple restricted files.
+	- You don't want to change your current URLs.

 | CloudFront Signed URL | S3 Pre-Signed URL |
 | --- | --- |